 - The weight of the contents given in Kilograms.

 - Harmonised Code - a set of digits that categorise what your goods are and the category they belong to.
 This is used to assist customs in applying the correct fees and charges.
 Harmony Codes will become a necessity for sending goods abroad in the near future, so it’s important that you understand what they are and accurately include this information on anything you send.
-You can find information about your code through the government trade tariff look up.
+You can find information about your code through the government trade tariff look up tool.

 - The country of origin.